ivanleomk/website-v4/content/blog/building-an-agent.md

 After reading Thorsten Ball's breakdown of building a code-editing agent in Go, I implemented the same concept in TypeScript to see how the core ideas translate.
 Agents are just LLMs with the right tools in a conversation loop.

-In under 400 lines of TypeScript, we build a fully functional agent that can read, list, and edit files by giving Claude three simple tools with clear descriptions and letting it naturally combine them to solve complex tasks.
+In around 200 lines of TypeScript, we build a fully functional agent that can read, list, and edit files by giving Claude three simple tools with clear descriptions and letting it naturally combine them to solve complex tasks.

-The barrier to entry is remarkably low: 30 minutes, $0.20 in API credits, and you have an AI that can understand your codebase and make edits just by talking to it.
+The barrier to entry is remarkably low: 30 minutes and you have an AI that can understand your codebase and make edits just by talking to it.
 This is the first article in a series of articles where we'll implement the more complex parts of an agent which has features such as agentic search, subagents, todos and more.

 ## What You'll Need